 Healing Hearts = Strong Kids

-Healing Hearts = Strong Kids (HH=SK) is a professional development program, designed in collaboration with remote Aboriginal communities, by the FISH team.
+Healing Hearts = Strong Kids (HH=SK) is a professional development program, created by the Family Information Support and Help (FISH) team in collaboration with remote Aboriginal communities.

-HH=SK also gives examples of how adults and children can promote wellbeing, with a focus on fostering strong relationships, emotional regulation, and nurturing child development.
+Through a series of modules, HH=SK also offers practical examples of how adults and children can promote wellbeing, with a focus on fostering strong relationships, emotional regulation, and nurturing holistic child development.

-4. Inviting discussions on ways to positively support children.
+• Inviting discussions on ways to positively support children

-6. Enhancing understanding through observation and role modelling.
+• Enhancing understanding through observation and role modelling

-Extensively researched and designed, content of the modules combines philosophical and educational theory with a variety of knowledge, key skills and lived experience.
-Training design, delivery and evaluation processes align with the ASQA approved TAE training and assessment qualification.
-The HH=SK series of modules is also influenced by the ACECQA approved principles and practices detailed in the Remote Indigenous Professional Development Package for the Early Years Learning Framework.
+The training design, delivery and evaluation processes align with the ASQA- approved TAE training and assessment qualification.
+The series of modules is also influenced by the ACECQA approved principles and practices detailed in the Remote Indigenous Professional Development Package for the Early Years Learning Framework.

 For further information please email fish@onetree.org.au